weppos/breadcrumbs_on_rails/README.md

 ## License

-<tt>BreadcrumbsOnRails</tt> is Copyright (c) 2009-2015 Simone Carletti.
+Copyright (c) 2009-2015 Simone Carletti.
 This is Free Software distributed under the MIT license.